 During 2017, at each of its regularly scheduled meetings, the Audit Committee met with the senior members of the Company's financial management team.
-The Audit Committee reviewed with senior members of the Company's financial management team, the independent auditors, and the vice president of internal audit, the overall audit scope and plans, the results of internal and external audit examinations, evaluations by management and the independent auditors of the Company's financial reporting.
+The Audit Committee reviewed with senior members of the Company's financial management team, the independent auditors, and the vice president of internal audit, the overall audit scope and plans, the results of internal and external audit examinations, evaluations by management and the independent auditors of the Company's internal controls over financial reporting and the quality of the Company's financial reporting.
 Additionally, the Audit Committee had separate private sessions, during one of each of its regularly scheduled quarterly meetings, with the Company's general counsel, independent auditors, and the vice president of internal audit, at which candid discussions regarding financial management, legal, accounting, auditing, and internal control matters took place.
 The Audit Committee also discusses the effectiveness of the Company's compliance program and receives status reports of compliance issues.